-Petechiae are tiny (2 mm) red spots on the skin.
+Petechiae (peh-TEE-kee-eye) are tiny (2 mm) dark red or purple spots on the skin.
 They are flat on the skin, not raised.
 They often show up very suddenly.
+They are often caused by a viral or bacterial infection.
+They may also be caused by a reaction to a medicine or a collagen disorder.
 Petechiae usually occur on the arms, legs, stomach, and buttocks.
 They don’t itch.
-The spots may be caused by a viral or bacterial infection.
-They may also be caused by a reaction to a medicine or a collagen disorder.
 Petechiae that continue to grow and blend together may mean that your child has a bleeding disorder.

 Petechiae caused by an infection or medicine go away on their own without treatment.
 They don’t leave scars.
 Scattered petechiae with a fever may be the sign of a very serious infection that needs immediate medical care.
 If a bleeding disorder is causing the spots, the disorder will need to be treated.
 Your child may need more testing for a diagnosis.